pronote-mobile-unofficial/app/docs/GLOSSARY.md

 Pronote uses a subset of AES encryption, which is AES-CBC.
 AES-CBC not only requires a key, but also requires an init vector. (see *[iv](#iv)*)

+## CAS

+CAS means "Central Authentication Service".
+It makes possible that if the school has an ENT (Espace Numérique de Travail = something that harmonize multiples apps for a student), PRONOTE authorize connections from the ENT without login.

+## Salt

+Salt ("*Aléa*" in the Pronote.NET code) works simply :
+It adds a random char between